-The equivalent of 30 credit hours taken at the AiP may be transferred back to Geneva in three ways: as elective credit; as Geneva course equivalents; as block credit constituting a concentration/minor.
-In each case, a student must obtain his/her advisor's approval and the department chair's approval for the particular courses that he/she plans to take at the AIP, to ensure that the courses to be taken at the AIP will be accepted in transfer to Geneva (i.e., some AIP courses will NOT count in transfer to Geneva).
-If a Geneva student would like to take courses at the AIP such that he/she would like a grouping of courses to constitute a concentration/minor, he/she must successfully complete a minimum of the equivalent of 18 credit hours to do so.
-Once again, the particular courses and the courses proposed together as a concentration/minor must be approved by the student's advisor and the department chair in advance.
-To be clear, the 50% rule for a minor will not apply with respect to Geneva students who are attending the AIP during their third year.
-In addition, COM majors studying at the AIP during their third year are still required to complete the requirements for one of the concentrations in Geneva's COM major (i.e., a proposed concentration/minor to be pursued at the AIP cannot substitute for the concentration that must be completed at Geneva).
+The equivalent of 30 preapproved credit hours taken at the AiP may be transferred back to Geneva in three ways: as elective credit; as Geneva course equivalents; as block credit constituting a minor.
+In each case, a student must obtain the approval of the Chair of the Communication Department in advance of enrolling in the AiP.
+If a Geneva student would like to take courses at the AiP such that he/she would like a grouping of courses to constitute a minor, he/she must successfully complete a minimum of the equivalent of 18 credit hours to do so.
+Once again, the particular courses and the courses proposed together as a minor must be approved by the Chair of the Communication Department in advance.
+To be clear, the 50% rule for a minor will not apply with respect to Geneva students who are attending the AiP during their third year.
+In addition, COM majors studying at the AiP during their third year are still required to complete the requirements for one of the concentrations in Geneva's COM major (i.e., a proposed concentration/minor to be pursued at the AiP cannot substitute for the concentration that must be completed at Geneva).